-4.4 Paternity Leave
+5.4 Paternity leave

-Employees with 26 weeks' continuous service as at the 15th week before the expected week of childbirth will be entitled to take paternity leave if they expect to have parental responsibility for a child and they are either the mother's partner or one of the adoptive parents.
+Employees with six months' service will be entitled to take paternity leave if they expect to have parental responsibility for a child and they are either the mother's partner or one of the adoptive parents.
 The purpose of the leave must be either to care for the child or to provide support for the child's mother or adoptive parent.